 Felicity’s sutures the day of surgery (left photo) and in the ‘henspital’ with her visitor, Ivy (right photo)

-Over the course of the next several days, Felicity’s eye begin to “slowly fluff up”.
+Over the course of the next several days, Felicity’s eye began to “slowly fluff up”.
 By mid-August she had developed “a bit of a weepy spot” on her scar.
 Sarah called the vet and made an appointment for him to check on Felicity’s eye.
-Sarah and Felicity were sent home with a 7 day course of antibiotics, this time administered via intramuscular injection.
+Sarah and Felicity were sent home with a 7-day course of antibiotics, this time administered via intramuscular injection.

 Felicity at her vet appointment (left photo) and new medication (right photo)